Free Bird: Legacy

 On Skynyrd's first live album, 1976's One More from the Road, Van Zant can be heard asking the crowd, "What song is it you want to hear?"
 The calls for "Free Bird" led into a fourteen-and-a-half-minute rendition of the song.
 It has become something of a humorous tradition for audience members at concerts to shout "Free Bird!" as a request to hear the song, regardless of the performer or style of music.
 For example, during Nirvana's 1993 MTV Unplugged in New York show, a shout-out for "Free Bird!" eventually resulted in a lyrically slurred, if short, rendition of "Sweet Home Alabama".
 An attendee of a Bob Dylan concert on June 9, 2016 in Berkeley, California, shouted during the last encore for "Free Bird" to be played, and Dylan and his band unexpectedly obliged, performing an instrumental snippet of the song as the closing track of the show.

 On May 24, 2025, the Lynyrd Skynyrd YouTube channel released an official music video for "Free Bird".

+United States national teams

+Starting in 2026, Free Bird became a de facto celebration anthem of several United States national teams in international competitions; including being the U.S. goal celebration song at the 2026 Winter Olympics for the dual gold medal-winning men's and women's national ice hockey teams, the U.S. strikeout and home run anthem at the 2026 World Baseball Classic for the United States national baseball team, and as the U.S. goal celebration anthem at the 2026 FIFA World Cup for the United States men's national soccer team.